ipfs-inactive/research-CRDT/research/json-crdt.md

 The operation-based representation has the advantage that replicas need only to share and merge singular operations, instead of the entire local state.
-On the other hand, whenever a new node joins the network, it still needs to receive the whole document state, which grown linearly with the number of operations applied to the document.
-This can be addressed with, for example, [Delta State CRDTs](https://github.com/ipfs/research-CRDT/issues/31).
+On the other hand, whenever a new node joins the network, it still needs to receive the whole document state, which grows linearly with the number of operations applied to the document.
+This problem can be addressed with, for example, [Delta State CRDTs](https://github.com/ipfs/research-CRDT/issues/31).

 ### Operation Representation